imeoer/blog-source/source/resume-en.md

 ### VisualOps (July 2013 - March 2016)

-- [http://www.visualops.io/] (http: //www.visualops.io/) The large-scale SPA web app of AWS and OpenStack service development, participate in framework implementation, major functions development and reconstruction, UI and UX design.
+- [http://www.visualops.io/](http://www.visualops.io/) The large-scale SPA web app of AWS and OpenStack service development, participate in framework implementation, major functions development and reconstruction, UI and UX design.

-- [CloudFielder] (https://www.behance.net/gallery/43178375/Cloud-Fielder-Website) AWS service resource monitoring platform, as the project leader, is responsible for UI design, project management, DSL implementation.
+- [CloudFielder](https://www.behance.net/gallery/43178375/Cloud-Fielder-Website) AWS service resource monitoring platform, as the project leader, is responsible for UI design, project management, DSL implementation.

 - Experience in the development and use of AWS service, cloud computing infrastructure and DevOps operation and maintenance, and large-scale web app development.